slowernews/wisdom-tldr/README.md

 > *'Keep your attempts at intimidation under control.
 Be careful not to become intoxicated by the power fear brings.'*

 > *'«Because» is a great motivator.'*

+> *'Spend 1 hour a day just talking to your people and everything will be OK.'*

+> *'Instead of generalizing and saying 'management is useless' it is more correct to say "bad management is counterproductive".'*

+> *'The speed of the boss is the speed of the team.'*

+> *'There are no bad teams, only bad leaders.'*

+> *'People don't follow robots.'*

+> *'I have found being a boss to be equal parts manager and psychotherapist.'*

 ===
 ###On attracting